The 5th Element (Tynisha Keli album)

-The 5th Element is the second studio album by American pop/R&B singer-songwriter Tynisha Keli, which was released Internationally on August 25, 2010, in Japan, the United States, and Europe by Eight72 Entertainment/Warner Japan.
+The 5th Element is the second studio album by American pop/R&B singer-songwriter Tynisha Keli, which was released digitally on August 17, 2010, in Japan.
 The album's production was a collaborative effort between Tynisha Keli and Tha Cornaboyz.

 Background

 In early 2010, Tynisha Keli announced that she would be departing from her longtime record label Warner Brother Records after she asked to be released, but would be recording a sophomore project.
 Tynisha signed with Eight72 Entertainment, an Atlanta-based independent label run by her longtime managers Tyrrell Bing and Lamar Chase.

-After much success in Japan with her previous album, The Chronicles of Tk, where she sold over 600,000 copies, Tynisha set out to record a new album to be released in the US, Japan and Europe.
+After much success in Japan with her previous album, The Chronicles of TK, where she sold over 600,000 copies, Tynisha set out to record a new album to be released in the US, Japan and Europe.